 World Mental Health Day is promoted by the World Health Organization to help raise awareness about mental health issues.
-The day promotes open discussion of mental disorders, as well as what the world’s governments and health organizations are doing in mental health prevention, promotion and treatment services.
-This year’s theme is “dignity in mental health,” but you’re welcomed to blog on any topic in mental health you’d like.
+The day promotes open discussion of mental disorders, and what the world’s governments and health organizations are doing in prevention, promotion and treatment services.
+This year’s theme is psychological first-aid, but you’re welcomed to blog on any topic in mental health you’d like.

 We’ll be posting links to everyone’s entries throughout the day on our World Mental Health Day blog: https://blogs.psychcentral.com/mental-health-day/